CMU-313/nodebb-f24-team-five-guys/UserGuide.md

 #### Test Conclusion
 We believe that these tests are sufficient for covering the changes that we have made because they cover all possible inputs to a full name input box, ensuring that both full names violating constraints and valid full names are tested.

+## User Story 10

+As a user, I want to see the most popular users across all users in the ‘users’ page, so that I can have a better idea of who has most followers on Nodebb

+### How to Use User Story 10
+* Users page
+   * To view the users with the most followers, click on the ‘Most Followers’ tab in the users page and it will display the users with the most followers in descending order, similar to how it is done with ‘Most Reputation’ or ‘Top Posters’.

+### How to User Test User Story 10
+* Users Page:
+    1. Follow a random user or another account you have created on their user profile page
+    2. Follow User: When you navigate to the users page, you will see the changes reflected whereby the random user will appear before you in the “Most Followers” display, with their follow count of 1 reflected and yours 0.
+    3. Unfollow User: When you unfollow the same user, you will then see their follower count of 0 displayed below

+### Automated Tests - located in *test/controllers.js*

+#### Error Tests: test whether users are sorted based on number of followers at all times
+* Test that users are sorted based on number of followers: Lines 121 - 163
+    1. 130 - 135: Created 6 users
+    2. 139 - 143: Made user 1 the most followed user
+    3. 145 - 148: Made user 6 the second most followed user
+    4. 150 - 152: Made user 3 the third most followed user
+    5. 159 - 161: Checked that the array of users is sorted based on the most followed
+* Updated sorted order when users unfollow: Lines 165 - 180
+    1. 168 - 170: Verify current order of users is sorted
+    2. 173 - 174: Make users unfollow user 1 so it is no longer the most followed
+    3. 179 - 180: Verify that user 6 is now the most followed and user1 is second most followed

+#### Valid Tests

+Testing **whether the users were sorted based on the number of followers that they had** meant creating users and creating an order for which users were the most followed.
+Then we got the array of users returned by the api route that should sort users and verified that the array was indeed sorted based on which users were the most followed (based on the order that we created).

+We also made users **unfollow the most followed user** and checked whether the api returned a new array of users where the second most followed user was now the most followed user.

+#### Test Conclusion
+We believe that these tests are sufficient for covering the changes that we have made as we created an expected order for the users who are the most followed and the result returned from the api route indeed did match our expected order.
+To verify that this order of users is correct at all times, we made users unfollow the most followed user and updated our expected order of users.
+We then verified that the api route did return our new expected order of users again.